 All told, sports around the world have an enormous impact on not only their fans, but their respective societies as well.
 Sure, there is always the cultural factor that sports can add to a city or even a country, but they have unseen benefits too.
 Sports can and do drive the advancements in human medicine and injury treatment, and the economics of sports rival those of many other global consumer industries.

-While it is likely true that the U.S. is by far the most sports-rabid nation on Earth, that certainly doesn’t mean that other countries don’t have plenty to contribute to when it comes to sports education.
+While it is likely true that the U.S. is by far the most sports-rabid nation on Earth, that certainly doesn’t mean that other countries don’t have plenty to contribute to when it comes to sports education — which is exactly why you should study sports science abroad.
 While Americans’ obsession with football may be one of a kind, the next most popular American sports, like baseball, basketball, and hockey, are played at least to some degree on nearly every continent on Earth.

 Students hoping to someday work in the world of sports leagues, sports administration, or sports management would be well served by adding study abroad experience to their education.
 Studying sports science abroad may allow students to see first-hand how leagues operate on a daily basis and learn more about the enormous global sports industry.
 Students will also have the potential to branch out into the world of sports beyond America’s most popular list, such as boxing, cricket, and of course, the world’s most widely played game, soccer.

-There are good people in every single country on the face of the earth but there are naturally a few bad apples in each nation as well, making criminal justice and law enforcement a fascinating subject for study abroad.
+There are good people in every single country on the face of the earth, but there are naturally a few bad apples too, making criminal justice and law enforcement a fascinating subject for study abroad.
 Officers of the law are meant to protect and serve their communities, but each community will often have its own set of values and customs that dictate how officers do their jobs.

-Studying criminal justice abroad is an uncommon but fascinating way to take your education to the next level, especially due to the fact that so many law enforcement policies reflect the culture they are designed to protect.
-Topics such as gun control, crime scene investigation, and the criminal justice systems are all available for students interested is studying criminal justice abroad.
+Study criminal justice abroad, an uncommon but fascinating way to take your education to the next level (especially when you consider that so many law enforcement policies reflect the culture they are designed to protect).
+Topics such as gun control, crime scene investigation, and the criminal justice systems are all available for students interested is studying criminology abroad.

 Nurses are necessary components to any developed medical system, and are therefore in demand nearly everywhere in the world.
 Yet, students are often surprised to find nursing study abroad programs across the globe, and even in several specialities within the field, such as clinical nursing and emergency medicine.